 Chaotic good.
 Professional cloud plumber and Kubernetes pilot.
 Unprofessional father/widower/DJ/soccer supporter.
 “It seemed like a good idea at the time.”
+From Washington, D.C., but not a politician.
 He/him.

 Open Space Technology is a means for organizing meetings, discussions, seminars, and the like.
 As opposed to other methods which depend on lots of pre-planning, Open Spaces ask the participants to create the agenda and the ways of carrying it out.
 The idea is to recognize that those who are most interested in a particular topic are also most likely to want to foster discussion of it.
 This post isn’t really about Open Space Technology, but about one of its central tenets.

 The upcoming 40th episode of The Freshmaker Show, at 0000 UTC on October 19, will be the last.
 As I mentioned in my last post, it’s become somewhat of a grind to do two shows a week, and with more commitments coming to my schedule this fall and winter, something has to give.
 So I will draw the Freshmaker Show to a close with a Very Special Episode(tm) this coming week.